 Eating out is one of our biggest expenses, so when I heard that Universal Orlando offered something called the Universal Dining Plan – Quick Service to all visitors (unlike the Disney Dining Plan which requires staying at a WDW resort), I knew that I had to check it out.

-Last October we spent a few days at Universal Orlando; the newly opened Diagon Alley and Hogwart’s Express was too much to ignore (more about that in future).
+Last yea we spent a few days at Universal Orlando; The Wizarding World of Harry Potter was too much to ignore!
 It also gave us the perfect opportunity to test the Universal Dining Plan – Quick Service option.

 By the way, the reason I specifically add Quick Service to the end each time is because the ‘Universal Dining Plan’ itself is a different dining option offered to onsite guests.
 It’s a mouthful, but to avoid confusion I’ll always refer to it by it’s full name.